 Many schools run regular litter clean-ups at their local beach, stream or reserve.
-Council can support clean-ups by providing bags and gloves, and picking up the rubbish when you are finished.
+Council can support clean-ups by providing bags and gloves, and picking up the rubbish afterwards.
 Contact firstname.lastname@example.org for support.

 There are a lot of resources available online to help you with your waste minimisation teaching and projects, and we have selected a few examples:

-The One Planet Ebook provides a lot of information on different types of waste and the 3Rs.
+One Planet provides a lot of information on different types of waste and the 3Rs.

 Recycle.co.nz has resources to teach recycling at school.